jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - Client uses narrow interface.
 - Don't abuse ISP by creating tons of small interfaces.
 - Keep an interface within the client's assembly if possible.

+### 3.4.8.
+Summary

+- Don't put too much into an interface; split into separete interfaces.
+- YAGNI - You Ain't Gonna Need It.

 ## 3.5.
 D - Dependency Inversion Principle